 The display shows the current status of the first Home Auxiliary.

-(The example shown opposite is a default Home Auxiliary name.
-This type of name should only appear for Home Auxiliaries that are not used.)
+(The example shown is a default Home Auxiliary name, which should only appear for Home Auxiliaries that are not used.)

 To select a Home Auxiliary, use the <UP> and <DOWN> Arrow keys to search through the list.
+OR